Specialization and Research Interests

-Sheila Widnall entered MIT as a freshman in 1956.
+Sheila Widnall entered MIT as a first-year in 1956.
 She was born in Tacoma WA.
 She received her BS in 1960, her MS in 1961, and her PhD in 1964.
 She was the first woman appointed to the faculty of the MIT School of Engineering.
 She majored in and received her degrees in Aeronautics and Astronautics.

 She was the first woman to serve as Chair of the Faculty at MIT.
 She also served as Chair of numerous faculty committees such as the Committee on Discipline and the Committee on Admissions.
 She also chaired a number of important faculty committees to determine policies for important issues faced by MIT.